How to Drink Apple Cider Vinegar for Weight Loss How to Drink Apple Cider Vinegar for Weight Loss

 10. Deodorizing your refrigerator or underwear drawers

 Try adding a cup of vinegar to a fresh pot of boiling water, turn off the heat and let it sit for 30 minutes.
 Place a towel on the bottom of each drawer and cover with the pot.
 The smell won’t be as strong afterwards.
+Vinegar can neutralize odors effectively.
+Place a bowl of vinegar in your refrigerator or a small dish in your underwear drawer to absorb unpleasant smells.
+You can also use it to wipe down surfaces and eliminate lingering odors.

 11. Drying herbs for storage